Prushka/codex-adapter/README.md

 Post setup:

-1. Turn off Image Gen skill as it doesn't work as of now.
-This may lead the model to emit image generation tool calls.
+1. Turn off Codex image-generation skills unless the upstream model can return base64 image data through the synthetic `image_generation` function.
+The adapter can translate the call shape, but it can only complete an `image_generation_call` when the upstream response includes image bytes.

 ## Endpoints